 If it doesn’t, there is the option to convert the RAW file into a more universal RAW format like Adobe’s DNG format.
 Alternatively, you can use an edited format like TIFF, and apply noise reduction a little later on in your editing workflow.
 More on when to apply noise reduction in another part of this guide.

-Note that noise reduction tools can also normally work with photos not shot in RAW, such as JPG files from smartphones.
+Note that noise reduction tools can also sometimes work with photos not shot in RAW, such as JPG files from smartphones.
 The results are likely to be less impressive as these files will already have been processed, and some form of noise reduction will likely already have been applied.

 Price